uwsampa/grappa/applications/uts/README-Grappa.md

-# Copyright 2010-2012 University of Washington.
-All Rights Reserved.
-# LICENSE_PLACEHOLDER
-# This software was created with Government support under DE
-# AC05-76RL01830 awarded by the United States Department of
-# Energy.
-The Government has certain rights in the software.

 Unbalanced Tree Search in-memory (UTS-mem).
 This is an extension of the UTS benchmark, where we do the implicit traversal of UTS to build a tree in memory.
 The timed portion is to traverse this tree.
 In this way, UTS-mem tests both dynamic load balancing and